Wplace: Political activism

-Artwork featuring transgender culture and advocacy has been documented on the site, particularly in prominent locations in the UK.
-Notably users started to feature transgender flags near the house of J. K. Rowling due to her previous statements regarding the trans community.
-Due to the large number of trans flags on the map, the community of the website began making memes about their prevalence.
+Artwork featuring transgender culture and advocacy has been documented on the site, particularly in prominent locations in the UK which were filled with multiple transgender flags and messages.
+Notably, users started to feature transgender flags near the house of J. K. Rowling due to her previous statements regarding the trans community.
+The influx of transgender flags and messages has spread outside of the UK and their large prevalence was met with praise among the site's community, with its subreddit making memes about them.

 On the canvas, in the Gaza Strip and its surroundings, since the release of the website, numerous pixel art works including Palestinian flags, anti-war slogans, several artworks featuring hearts and other works of art were featured as a sign of protest to the Gaza war.
 In North America, users showed their dissent against Alligator Alcatraz and Mar-a-Lago in Florida and remembrance art on the site of the Jalisco extermination camp, located in Jalisco, Mexico.
 In South America, various users from Colombia and Peru practiced activism in support of their respective country's claim on the contested Santa Rosa island.